The Mp3 Experiment 2018 in Brooklyn Bridge Park

 You can read his full recap on NYTimes.com.

 We have toured The Mp3 Experiment around the world to cities like Berlin, Germany and Adelaide, Australia and college campuses like UNC Chapel Hill and Texas Tech.
-If you’re part of an organization (festival, university activities board, conference) that is interested in commissioning an Mp3 Experiment, get in touch via our contact form.
+If you’re part of an organization (festival, university activities board, conference) that is interested in commissioning an Mp3 Experiment, check out this page for details and get in touch via our contact form.

 Here is an overview of all of the New York Mp3 Experiments dating back to the original in 2004.
 Take a look at the videos, and click on the titles to check out the behind the scenes project page.